kgar/foundry-vtt-tidy-5e-sheets/To Do/Theme Updates/To Do - Themes.md

 - [x] Apply a pretty layout for color picker settings once it is fully functional
   - [x] Visualize the selected color to the right of the picker in the form of a rectangle
   - [x] the rest
+- [ ] Update the form to use the default Light colors rather than their hardcoded values
+- [ ] Add "Use Default Colors" button which will update the form to have the default colors for the relevant settings
+- [ ] Add "Import Theme Colors" button
+- [ ] Add "Export Theme Colors" button

 ## Refine

 - [x] Pull css variable knowledge into the setting provider.
 For the type, use `keyof` or a similar thing to track actual theme reference variables
 - [x] Don't change user input for them when they are in the middle of typing a color.
 This is happening indirectly because of trying to parse to the color picker, and the color picker is reciprocating the input event.
+- [ ] Figure out how to keep the named color rather than converting it to hexa when the user provides it.
+Only put the named color to hexa for the color picker to use, allowing the user to riff on a named color
+- [ ] ...?
 - [ ] Convert Sheet Redrawing so that there is a global store specifically for housing current settings.
 Whenever settings are adjusted by conventional means, or when a sheet is opened, or any other scenario that makes sense, update the store.
   - [ ] Update all SettingProvider callers to instead use the store
   - [ ] Remove the sheet redrawing feature so that t5ek sheets only update the pieces that changed